-Part-time Chemistry M.A.
-This program is intended for part-time students, usually from industry or secondary education, who want a coursework M.A. degree, most of which can be completed at night.
+Chemical Sciences M.S.
+This program is intended for full or part-time students, often from industry or secondary education, who want a coursework M.S. degree, most of which can be completed at night.
+Such students are typically ineligible for graduate assistantships.

-6.1 M.A.
-DEGREE REQUIREMENTS
+6.1 M.S.
+IN CHEMICAL SCIENCES DEGREE REQUIREMENTS

-The requirements for the non-thesis M.A. degree include:
+The requirements for the non-thesis M.S. degree include:

 - 1. A minimum of 30 hours of post-baccalaureate coursework - a.
-18 hours of graduate level coursework with the "CHEM-" prefix (see Section 10.1 for options) - b.
-6 hours of graduate level coursework ("Electives" must be 5000-level or higher.
-Can also be fulfilled by taking courses in other disciplines such as biology, math/computer science, and engineering.
-Non-chemistry courses need to be approved by the Graduate Program Coordinator) - c.
-3 hours of CHEM-5790 Research Topics - d.
-3 hours of CHEM-5890 Graduate Reading (typically taken during the last semester to prepare for the oral examination) - 2.
-A private oral examination
+15 hours of graduate level coursework with the "CHEM-" prefix (see Section 10.1 for options) - b.
+15 hours of graduate level coursework.
+Elective graduate coursework at the -5000 or -6000 level.
+Electives can be fulfilled by taking graduate course work in chemistry or in other disciplines such as biology, math, computer science, engineering, and pharmacology with approval by Graduate Program Coordinator.
+No more than 6 hours in research topics (CHEM-5970) or graduate reading (CHEM-5980) may be applied towards the Chemistry Electives Requirement. - 2.
+Exit interview to be completed prior to degree conferral.